-In the state of Washington, a home study must be completed by an agency, the department, a court approved individual, or a qualified employee.
-Once a home study is completed, it must be filed with the court prior to any placement of a child in the home of the adoptive parents.
+In the state of Washington, a home study must be completed by an agency, the department, a court-approved individual, or a qualified employee.
+Once a home study is completed, it must be filed with the court before any placement of a child in the home of the adoptive parents.

 10. Is there an in-home visit for the adoptive family?

 Yes, there will be an in-home visit from the licensor.
 Additionally, all adults and minor children will be interviewed to better understand the family’s lifestyle and family dynamic.

 11. How long does the Washington adoption process take?

 Most adoptions are able be completed in about a year.
 There are some exceptions where adoptions could take up to two years to complete.

 12. Is there a follow-up visit after the placement of a child?

 Washington’s Department of Children, Youth, & Families will continue to visit the adoptive family’s home a minimum of once every 30 days until the adoption is finalized.
 The visits are to ensure the family is adjusting to their new addition in their home.